felixpatzelt/statistics-for-everyone/README.md

     `make theme`

-    to compile the stylesheets and copy them to the `slides` directory.
+    which compiles the stylesheets and copies them to the `slides` directory.